 The USMNT secured a 4-1 win over Canada in the critical Concacaf Nations League home match on Nov.
 15 at Exploria Stadium.

-Jason Siegel, Chief Executive Officer of the Greater Orlando Sports Commission will be participating in a FIFA World Cup Host Cities Panel Discussion at Soccerex Miami on November 21-22, 2019.
+Jason Siegel, Chief Executive Officer of the Greater Orlando Sports Commission participated in a FIFA World Cup Host Cities Panel Discussion at Soccerex Miami on November 21-22, 2019.

 The United Soccer League hosted their end-of-year meetings in Orlando on December 10-12, 2019.